usc-psychsim/rddl2psychsim/README.md

 - ` state-fluent`, `interm-fluent`, and `observ-fluent`, all converted into PsychSim features
   - <u>Note:</u> `observ-fluent` variables are automatically added to agent's `omega` if `partially-observed` is specified in the `requirements` section
 - `action-fluent`, converted into PsychSim action
-- Supports parameterized (n-arity) predicates
+- Supports parameterized (n-arity) predicates by creating state features in PsychSim for all combinations of the parameters in the provided instance

 ## Constants